 The aim of the Arthur Terry Postgraduate Essay Prize is to recognise work of outstanding merit at Master’s level.
 There are three prizes of £100, £50, and £30 and the winning entrants are also given one-year free BCLA membership.
-The deadline for this year’s competition is noon on Friday 1 September 2017.
+The deadline for next year’s competition will be noon on Friday 7 September 2018.

 Conditions for entry:

 1 The essay should have been written in the same academic year by a postgraduate student at Master’s level registered at an institution of higher education in the United Kingdom or Ireland and submitted for assessment within that institution.